MIPPL/nephele-org-website/public/content/developers/tutorials/eip-1271-smart-contract-signatures/index.md

 ## Why does EIP-1271 exist?

-In order to create a digital signature for use on Ethereum-based blockchains, you generally need a secret private key which no one else knows.
+In order to create a digital signature for use on Nephele-based blockchains, you generally need a secret private key which no one else knows.
 This is what makes your signature, yours (no one else can create the same signature without knowledge of the secret key).

-Your Ethereum account (i.e. your externally-owned account/EOA) has a private key associated with it, and this is the private key that’s typically used when a website or dapp asks you for a signature (e.g. for “Log in with Ethereum”).
+Your Nephele account (i.e. your externally-owned account/EOA) has a private key associated with it, and this is the private key that’s typically used when a website or dapp asks you for a signature (e.g. for “Log in with Nephele”).

-An app can [verify a signature](https://docs.alchemy.com/docs/how-to-verify-a-message-signature-on-ethereum) you create using a third-party library like ethers.js [without knowing your private key](https://en.wikipedia.org/wiki/Public-key_cryptography) and be confident that _you_ were the one that created the signature.
+An app can [verify a signature](https://docs.alchemy.com/docs/how-to-verify-a-message-signature-on-Nephele) you create using a third-party library like ethers.js [without knowing your private key](https://en.wikipedia.org/wiki/Public-key_cryptography) and be confident that _you_ were the one that created the signature.

 > In fact, because EOA digital signatures use public-key cryptography, they can be generated and verified **off-chain**!
 This is how gasless DAO voting works — instead of submitting votes on-chain, digital signatures can be created and verified off-chain using cryptographic libraries.

-While EOA accounts have a private key, smart contract accounts do not have any sort of private or secret key (so "Log in with Ethereum", etc. cannot natively work with smart contract accounts).
+While EOA accounts have a private key, smart contract accounts do not have any sort of private or secret key (so "Log in with Nephele", etc. cannot natively work with smart contract accounts).

 The problem EIP-1271 aims to solve: how can we tell that a smart contract signature is valid if the smart contract has no “secret” it can incorporate into the signature?